 How to Get Security Deposit Back With Property Damage

-If you break the door frame stuffing your sofa through or you accidentally put a huge hole in the wall practicing your swing with a new golf club, the cost of repairs will be coming out of your security deposit refund.
-Damages also include those resulted from pets.
+If you break the door frame stuff your sofa through or you accidentally put a huge hole in the wall practicing your swing with a new golf club, the cost of repairs will be coming out of your security deposit refund.
+Damages also include those resulting from pets.
 So, if your feline friend shreds all the window screens or your puppy chewed the baseboard when you were late coming home from work one day these are damages that will be deducted from your deposit.
-Other common damages include stains or holes in carpet, water damage to hardwood floors, cracked counters in kitchen or bath, broken doors, missing electrical outlets, damaged or missing smoke alarms or carbon monoxide detectors, broken windows, and failure to return keys.
+Other common damages include stains or holes in the carpet, water damage to hardwood floors, cracked counters in the kitchen or bath, broken doors, missing electrical outlets, damaged or missing smoke alarms or carbon monoxide detectors, and broken windows and failure to return keys.

 The best thing you can do is make sure the home is in the condition it was originally rented, if not better.
-It will cost you a lot less to pay a handyman to deal with minor repairs than leaving it for the landlord.
+It will cost you a lot less to pay a handyman to deal with minor repairs than leaving it to the landlord.
 In many cases, landlords are known to get a few inflated estimates to deduct the amount from your deposit, yet fix the problem themselves.
-Also, although nail holes are considered normal wear, some landlords to deduct for them.
-Rub a bar of white soap over the holes to fill them in prior to doing your final walk-through, if you don’t have time to fill them in properly.
+Also, although nail holes are considered normal wear, some landlords deduct them.
+Rub a bar of white soap over the holes to fill them in before the walk-through, if you don’t have time to fill them in properly.

 Unpaid Utility Bills